https://cdn.gabb.com/wp-content/uploads/2023/06/What-is-Youtube-Kids-Update-1.png

 Is YouTube Kids Safe?

-There are 1000’s of hours of content on YouTube Kids that is considered safe for children.
-Parents can steer kids to healthier content that is educational, or direct them to interactive videos that get them moving.
+Most content on YouTube Kids is considered safe for kids.
+Parents can steer children to healthier content that is educational or interactive videos that get them moving.

 Wholesome YouTube Kids Channels